GerardoLSJ/image-recog/README.md

 # This image contains the number 15
 poetry run image-recog src/image_rec_mod/test2.webp --extractor ocr

+# To use a remote VLM model (make sure the vLLM server is running first)
+poetry run image-recog src/image_rec_mod/test2.webp --extractor qwen-vllm

+# Example with SmolVLM
+poetry run image-recog src/image_rec_mod/test2.webp --extractor smol-vllm
 ```

 ## VLM Server Setup (for vLLM models)

-To use the `qwen-vllm` or `smolvlm-vllm` extractors, you need to have a `vllm` server running with the desired model.
+To use the `qwen-vllm` or `smol-vllm` extractors, you need to have a `vllm` server running with the desired model.

 1.  **Install `vllm`**:
     ```bash